 The cost of living in the United Kingdom varies significantly depending on the location, but costs are significantly lower than destinations like Switzerland, the Nordic countries, Hong Kong or Singapore.

 As you might expect, major cities in the UK are more expensive than surrounding towns, but usually provide better employment opportunities.
 London is significantly more expensive than the rest of the country.
 The average rent for a home in London is around £1600 per calendar month, compared to a national average of around £950 per calendar month.
+However, you will still be able to enjoy London without spending a penny if you search properly.

 Thai people moving to the United Kingdom should have a clear idea of the cost of living in their preferred city or town.
 Sites like Numbeo can help you compare the cost of living in Thai cities with cities in the UK.